Quantum Big Bounce in Wheeler-DeWitt scattering theory: Ekpyrotic and LQC-like transitions: Introduction

 \section{Introduction}

 It was long believed that the canonical quantization of the gravitational field, as provided by the Wheeler-DeWitt equation \cite{DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc, Misner:1973prb,Kuchar:1980ht, isham1992rv} was unable to remove the cosmological singularity \cite{Blyth:1975is,kirillov_97,Benini:2006xu,Montani:2009pc,Montani:2014cqg}.
-This claim originated from the observation that the evolution of mean values, taken from localized states, was essentially in agreement with the Ehrenfest theorem \cite{Ehrenfest:1927swx,Sakurai:2011zz}, following classical solutions of Hamilton's equations.
-However, it must be emphasized that localized states are destined to spread sooner or later \cite{Giovannetti:2022qje,kirillov_93}, except for very simple cases (e.g., the isotropic Universe).
-Thus, the conclusion that no removal of the cosmological singularity can occur is based on extrapolating mean-value behavior toward the Big Bang, where it is typically no longer meaningful.

-This point of view has been overcome and put in a new light by the cosmological implementation of Loop Quantum Gravity \cite{Thiemann:2007pyv}, mainly due to the Ashtekar School \cite{Bojowald:2001,Bojowald:2002gz,Bojowald:2005epg,Ashtekar:2006rx,Ashtekar:2006wn,Ashtekar:2011ni} (for possible criticisms to these approaches see \cite{Cianfrani:2010ji,Cianfrani:2011wg, Bruno:2023aco, Bruno:2023all,Bojowald:2020wuc}).
+This claim originated from the observation that the evolution of mean values obtained from localized states was essentially consistent with the Ehrenfest theorem \cite{Ehrenfest:1927swx,Sakurai:2011zz}.
+However, it must be emphasized that localized states are destined to spread sooner or later \cite{Giovannetti:2022qje,kirillov_93}, except for very simple cases.
+Thus, this argument is based on extrapolating mean-value behavior toward the Big Bang, where it is typically no longer meaningful.
+This point of view has been overcome and put in a new light by the cosmological implementation of Loop Quantum Gravity \cite{Thiemann:2007pyv}, mainly due to the Ashtekar School \cite{Bojowald:2001,Bojowald:2002gz,Bojowald:2005epg,Ashtekar:2006rx,Ashtekar:2006wn,Ashtekar:2006es,Ashtekar:2011ni} (for possible criticisms to these approaches see \cite{Cianfrani:2010ji,Cianfrani:2011wg, Bruno:2023aco, Bruno:2023all,Bojowald:2020wuc}).
 In this new scenario, the Big Bounce emerges as a natural feature of the semiclassical behavior of the isotropic Universe and Bianchi models \cite{Bojowald:2004ra,Ashtekar:2011BKL,Ashtekar:2009um, Gupt:2012vi, Singh:2012zzj}, \emph{de facto} due to the discreteness of the volume operator.
 This feature can be recovered in a Polymer Quantum Mechanics approach to the minisuperspace \cite{Barca:2019ane,Giovannetti:2019ewe, Giovannetti:2020nte, Barca:2021qdn, Barca:2021epy} (for an $f(R)$-gravity implementation see \cite{Limongi:2025jsh}).
-The removal of the cosmological singularity is certainly a significant result.
-Still, we can not avoid emphasizing its mainly semi-classical nature and the fact that it appears ``anomalous'' with respect to the classical limit; nonetheless, dynamically recovered as the Universe expands \cite{Ashtekar:2006rx,Ashtekar:2006wn,Montani:2018uay}.